selectiveintellect/vic/examples.md

 connected to a potentiometer switch (variable rotation) and the pin `RC0` was connected to an LED.
 The code can be found in `share/examples/adctest.vic`.

+The difference in use of the [`stimulate` statement](simulator.html#wavesimulations) is that it accepts floating point values.
+When the values are floating point then the stimulus is assumed to be analog.

     PIC P16F690;

     pragma adc right_justify = 0;